F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 For those experiencing issues with USB 1.1 devices (such as mice, keyboards and bluetooth chipsets), macOS Big Sur and newer have weakened OS-side reliability for the UHCI controller in older Mac Pros.

-* UHCI is a USB 1.1 controller that is hooked together with the USB 2.0 ports in your system.
+* UHCI is a USB 1.1 controller that's hooked together with the USB 2.0 ports in your system.
 Whenever a USB 1.1 device is detected, the UHCI controller is given ownership of the device at a hardware/firmware level.
   * EHCI is the USB 2.0 controller in older Mac Pros

 Because of this, we recommend placing a USB 2.0/3.0 hub between your devices and the port on the Mac Pro.
-UHCI and EHCI cannot both be used at once, so using a USB hub will always force the EHCI controller on.
+UHCI and EHCI can't both be used at once, so using a USB hub will always force the EHCI controller on.

 * Alternatively, you can try cold-starting the hardware and see if macOS recognizes the UHCI controller properly.

 ## Stuck on "Less than a minute remaining…"

 A common area for systems to get "stuck", namely for units that are missing the `AES` CPU instruction/older mobile hardware.
 During this stage, a lot of heavy cryptography is performed, which can make systems appear to be stuck.
-In reality they are working quite hard to finish up the installation.
+In reality they're working quite hard to finish up the installation.

-Because this step can take a few hours or more depending on drive speeds, be patient at this stage and do not manually power off or reboot your machine as this will break the installation and require you to reinstall.
+Because this step can take a few hours or more depending on drive speeds, be patient at this stage and don't manually power off or reboot your machine as this will break the installation and require you to reinstall.
 If you think your system has stalled, press the Caps Lock key.
 If the light turns on, your system is busy and not actually frozen.

 ## No acceleration after a Metal GPU swap on Mac Pro